-A person must be 14 years old to take driver’s education, 15 years old to obtain a learner’s permit and 16 to be eligible for a license in Fort Worth.
+A person must be 14 years old to take driver’s education, 15 years old to obtain a learner’s permit, and 16 years old to be eligible for a license in Fort Worth.
 Teens more likely to be involved in car accidents than other drivers in Fort Worth due to driver inexperience, distracted driving, drinking and driving, and reckless driving.

 If your teenage driver has been injured in a motor vehicle collision, a skilled car accident lawyer in your area could help your case.
-A Fort Worth teen driver car accident lawyer could investigate your collision and help you seek compensation from the responsible party.
+A teen driver car accident lawyer in Fort Worth, TX, could investigate your collision and help you seek compensation from the responsible party.

 What Are the Rules for Novice Drivers?

-There are a few rules for novice drivers, anyone under the age of 18 before they are able to legally operate a vehicle.
-Before taking a driver’s test, a person must complete 32 hours of classroom time or parent-taught driver’s education.
-They must have obtained either a high school diploma or equivalent or be enrolled in school.
-In Texas, the school is required to sign a form to prove that the person is enrolled in school.
-They have to have been enrolled for 45 days prior to the application for a learner’s license.
+Texas has several rules for novice drivers under the age of 18 before they can legally operate a vehicle.
+Before taking a driver’s test, applicants must complete 32 hours of classroom instruction or a parent–taught driver’s education program.
+They must also either have a high school diploma or equivalent or be currently enrolled in school.
+Schools in Texas must verify enrollment, and students must have been enrolled for at least 45 days before applying for a learner’s license.

-If they apply during the summer months and are still enrolled in school, their last report card from the most recent school year is acceptable.
-They must have a licensed adult, 21 years old or older, in the front passenger’s seat when driving with a learner’s permit and must hold this license for at least six months or unless they turn 18.
-A person will be granted full driving privileges when they turn 18.
+If applying during the summer while still enrolled, a report card from the most recent school year may be used as proof.
+Drivers with a learner’s permit must have a licensed adult who is at least 21 years old seated in the front passenger seat and must hold the permit for at least six months unless they turn 18 earlier.
+Full driving privileges are granted at age 18.

 Hardship License